April 23, 2026

 • Choice between the two usually comes down to deal size, structure complexity and whether you prefer a specialist asset finance house or a specialist bank.

-Novuna vs Shawbrook Asset Finance dashboard
+Novuna vs Shawbrook asset finance dashboard

 1. Products and terms at a glance